Using Microsoft Teams

 If everything is correct, you will be directed to the uwaterloo sign in page.
 Once you sign in, you should be signed in as a member of the team, not as a guest.
 Once you are in Teams, you need to select the “Teams” section:

 This should take you to a list of the Teams you’re part of.
-One of the teams will be called “CS135 - Fall 2020”.
+One of the teams will be called “CS 135 - Winter 2022”.
 The screen looks like this:

 In these examples I am using a fake team I created, “Cs135-example”.

-When we call, it is a video call, but you do not need to use a webcam.
+Make sure you are logged into Teams so you will be able to respond to our call.
+We will start a video call with you, but you do not need to use your webcam.
 We are using video calls so that you can show us your screen.
 If you do not have a microphone, you can use the text chat during the call; however a microphone is highly recommended.

 From left to right, the important buttons are “Camera On/Off”, “Microphone On/Off”, “Share Screen”, “…”, and “Chat Window”.
-(Depending on your screen size, chat window and/or share screen might get moved into the “…” menu).
+(Depending on your screen size and chat window size, your share screen button might get moved into the “…” menu).

-You show us your screen by “Sharing” your screen.
+You can show us your screen by “Sharing” your screen.

 Clicking on the calendar icon in the far left brings you to your calendar.